yulizhou/leetcode-exercise/Array/README.md

 ## 485. Max Consecutive Ones
 Nothing much to say.

+## 532. K-diff Pairs in an Array
+Since it's a counting problem, we consider using a hash table.
+Basically we record the frequency of each element.
+Then we try to find out if the element plus k is also in the hash table.

 ## 566. Reshape the Matrix
 A straightforward way is to iterate over the original matrix and maintain two pointers as the new row and new column pointing to the corresponding position in the new matrix.